 Gathering customer data to improve future marketing efforts is not a new practice, but modern strategies use machine learning and artificial intelligence algorithms to process previously unimaginable volumes of information.
 Today, marketers can take advantage of synthetic data to develop predictive models, enrich leads and analyze program performance.

 You’re probably most familiar with this use case on E-commerce sites.
 When you put a product in your Amazon cart, a predictive model analyzes your purchase history against anonymized records of shoppers with similar preferences and suggests another product that might interest you.
 Modified slightly, the tactic can be extremely useful in a B2B setting as well.

-If business buyers and consumers have one thing in common, it’s the high number of options available to them in the marketplace.
 Marketers can use predictive data science across all channels, giving them more opportunities to put a tailored message in front of an interested audience.
 Predictive technologies integrate with email, social, web and phone channels to deploy strategic messaging at an optimal rate.

 Predictive technologies can identify which contact lists are worth buying, based on a comparison of the contacts within those lists and customer data your organization has previously gathered.
 Likewise, predictive marketing analytics tools can expand your organization’s existing leads with data enrichment services.
 Together, these solutions give sales representatives the power to have more productive conversations with leads, with less time needed to develop the relationship.

 Uniquely, predictive models can benefit every stage within the buying pipeline.
 Marketing stakeholders can develop an omnichannel buyer’s journey — creating text, visual and interactive content — with the trust that each step will be consistent.
 Whether a prospect interacts with your organization through a landing page, newsletter, white paper, chatbot or phone call, predictive solutions support engagement with tailored interactions.